quantropi/qispace-sdk-code-samples/c/sequr_util/README.md

-# QiSpace C Demos
+# QiSpace Sequr Util C Demos

-## Sequr
+  The demos are tested on Ubuntu, MacOS Intel and M1, RaspberryPI.
+  The required building tools are documented in Makefile.

 ### Setup
-  1. Please copy & paste the `lib` folder from QEEP SDK into `libqeep` under the current directory.
+  1. Install demo dependencies: `cjson` and `curl`.
+     Linux and RaspberryPI:  sudo apt-get install libcjson-dev libcurl4-openssl-dev
+     MacOS: 	brew install curl cjson
+  2. Install QiSpace Qeep SDK.
 If you do not have one, please contact Quantropi.
-  2. Install demo dependencies and libraries: `cjson` and `curl`
+     Copy & paste the `lib` into `libqeep` under the current directory according required building environment.
-  3. Have your qispace meta config `.json` file from Quantropi Inc. ready.
+  3. Have your qispace meta config `.json` file from Quantropi Inc..
 If you do not have one, please contact Quantropi Inc..

-### Running the demo
+### Build demos
+  1. Ubuntu: "libqeep-gcc-x64.a" required
+      `make`
+  2. RaspberryPI: "libqeep-rpigcc64-aarch64.a" required
+      `make`
+  3. Mac Intel: "libqeep-clang-x64.a" required
+      `make`
+  4. Mac M1: "libqeep-clang-arm64mac.a" required
+       `make MAC_M1=1`

+### Run demos

   1. **Generate key demo:**
       - Execute the `demo_sequr_key_gen` with the below arguments: